 These different beans are just made to be slightly better at making the different types of coffees.
 The coffee you would get if you, for example, used espresso beans in a french press would be more likely to be particularly strong and maybe a bit over-brewed.

-Because the espresso beans are finer, the coffee goodness is going to brew out of them much quicker.
-You will probably not want to brew it as long in a french press.
-Also, Because the grounds are finer, they will be more likely to leak out through the mesh-filter and end up in your mug.
+Because the espresso beans are finer, the coffee flavors are going to brew out of them much quicker.
+If you’re using a french press the coffee will end up tasting quite bitter.
+Also, Because the grounds are finer, they will be more likely to leak out through the mesh filter and end up in your mug.
 Chewy.

 So, What Have We Learned?

 So, in conclusion, we have learned that there is actually quite a significant difference between espresso and regular coffee beans.

 Espresso beans are usually a different blend, they are roasted longer and ground finer.
 Espresso coffee produces a drink that tastes much more intense and powerful despite the smaller volume.
 The ideal espresso is brewed quickly and at high pressure and the presence of crema is a good indicator we have a perfectly brewed beverage.